rafabene/rafabene.github.io/_posts/2015-10-06-do-you-dotfiles.md

 When I started to develop using Javascript languages (AngularJS and NodeJS), the first step was to prepare the development environment in my Computer.

-Of course I tried several editors, but the nature of the project asks much more about a good text editor and console tools than a IDE *(Integrated Development Environment)*.
+Of course I've tried several editors, but the nature of the project asks much more about a good text editor and console tools than a IDE *(Integrated Development Environment)*.
 After some reasearch, I was convinced by my brother [Frederico Benevides](https://br.linkedin.com/in/fredericobenevides/pt) that "One size fits all" development environment is based on VIM + TMUX.

 I couldn't believe that VIM could be productive for develpoment!
 OMG!!!
 VIM!!??! - Take a look on [the following video about VIM + TMUX](https://www.youtube.com/watch?v=5r6yzFEXajQ) and make your own conclusions.
 I'll make a blog post about them in the future, so please, subscribe.